SDGforskning/sdg-strings/SDG03_query_action_WoS.md

 The basic structure is *tobacco + reduction/control + action*

-"use" is not specified, as the FCTC also refers to tobacco control and reduction in supply, advertising, packaging regulation etc. `tobacco OR smoking OR cigarette$` covers these (e.g. cigarette packaging, smoking cessation, tobacco use/consumption/advertising).
+We do not limit to tobacco "use", as the FCTC also refers to tobacco control and reduction in supply, advertising, packaging regulation etc. `tobacco OR smoking OR cigarette$` will cover many terms here (e.g. cigarette packaging, smoking cessation, tobacco use/consumption/advertising).

 `reduc* tobacco` etc. will find both reducing tobacco use and production.
 It is added as a phrase as some may discuss this without being combined with the "implement" terms, but `reduc*` + `tobacco` alone is too broad (e.g. "tobacco reduces lung function" - not relevant).
 Phrase 3 deals with tobacco production in more depth.

-`developing` finds some results about developing countries, rather than developing interventions, but this is hard to avoid.
+`developing` finds some results about developing countries, rather than developing interventions/policy, but this is hard to avoid and we lose many relevant results if cutting it.

 ``` Ceylon =
 TS =